A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Results

 In the context of the SAEB data, the metrics for the superior Random Forest model confirm its high and reliable predictive power.
 An overall \textbf{accuracy of 90.2\%} signifies that the model correctly predicted whether a student would perform above or below the average in approximately 90 out of 100 cases, indicating high overall correctness.

 Furthermore, the detailed classification report in Table \ref{tab:detailed_report} confirms the model's robust and well-balanced performance.
-For the ``Above Average'' class, a \textbf{precision of 0.91} indicates a very low rate of false positives, as 91\% of students predicted to be in this category truly were.
+For the ``Above Average'' class, a \textbf{precision of 0.91} indicates a very low false-positive rate, as 91\% of students predicted to be in this category were.
 Concurrently, a \textbf{recall of 0.89} shows that the model successfully identified 89\% of all students who were genuinely ``Above Average.''
-Nearly identical scores were achieved for the ``Below Average" class (0.90 precision and 0.92 recall), confirming that the model is not biased and is equally effective at identifying students across both performance groups.
-The high and symmetrical F1-Scores (0.90-0.91) for both classes reinforce this conclusion, indicating a strong balance between precision and recall.
+Nearly identical scores were achieved for the ``Below Average'' class (0.90 precision and 0.92 recall), confirming that the model is not biased and is equally effective at identifying students across both performance groups.
+The high and symmetrical F1-Scores (between 0.90 and 0.91) for both classes reinforce this conclusion, indicating a strong balance between precision and recall.

 To further illustrate this balanced performance at a granular level, the confusion matrix in Figure \ref{fig:confusion_matrix} provides a detailed breakdown of the classification results.
-Out of a total of 661,525 students with below-average performance in the test set, the model correctly identified 623,579 (a true negative rate of 94.3\%).
-Similarly, of the 634,909 students with above-average performance, it correctly identified 589,398 (a true positive rate of 92.8\%).
+Of the 661,525 students with below-average test performance, the model correctly identified 608,603 (a true negative rate of 92.0\%).
+Similarly, among the 634,909 students with above-average performance, it correctly identified 565,069 (a true positive rate of 89.0\%).
 These results underscore the model's high and balanced effectiveness in minimizing both false positives and false negatives.

 Furthermore, the ROC analysis (Figure \ref{fig:roc_curve}) confirms the Random Forest model's superior discriminative power, achieving an Area Under the Curve (AUC) of 0.967.
-This score, significantly higher than that of the other tested models, indicates a 96.7\% probability that the model will correctly rank a randomly chosen ``Above Average" student higher than a randomly chosen ``Below Average" student, thereby reinforcing its reliability for this educational assessment task.
+This score, significantly higher than that of the other tested models, indicates a 96.7\% probability that the model will correctly rank a randomly chosen ``Above Average'' student higher than a randomly chosen ``Below Average'' student, thereby reinforcing its discriminative power for ranking students by predicted performance in this educational assessment task.